 When creating any new training course, 4 basic elements should be taken into account:

-- Content layer: proper content of a training course is one of the conditions for achieving business goals.
+Proper content of a training course is one of the conditions for achieving business goals.
 Therefore, it is reasonable to use the help of experts and to remember to adapt the method of communication to the end user.
 Using the knowledge and experience of company experts is an opportunity to create valuable training courses and, at the same time, helps promote knowledge sharing in the company.

-- Technical layer: the form of providing training materials has a large impact on the reception of knowledge, and, consequently, the level of employee involvement.
+The form of providing training materials has a large impact on the reception of knowledge, and, consequently, the level of employee involvement.
 Modern LMS platforms offer the possibility of using not only text files, but also audio, video, quizzes, tests or even elements of augmented reality.
 It is worth reaching for such solutions and thus making the message more attractive.